adclama9/Valorant_map_predictor/README.md

 ## Possible Improvements
 1. More data : Add way more images
+2. Add more images for more maps!
+(Took too long for me to add more)
-2. hyperparameter tuning : I did'nt tune batch size, optimizer weights, etc.
+3. hyperparameter tuning : I did'nt tune batch size, optimizer weights, etc.

 ## Known errors